Listen to the audio version of this article.

 Some of the large employers like Taco Bell, Hilton Hotel Group, KFC, Red Roof, Scholastic, Cheesecake Factory, Jiffy Lube, Walmart, and many others are covering the cost of GED testing as well as the fees for the official GED Ready test for qualifying employees.

-Free GED Testing in Texas and Illinois
+Free GED Test in Texas and Illinois

 Texas residents are offered GED vouchers to use as payment for the GED tests.
 These vouchers are available for students 21 years old and older.
 So qualifying students don’t need to pay for the High School Equivalency (GED) exam.